aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M06-Unit 9 Secure your virtual hub using Azure Firewall Manager.md

    New-AzResourceGroupDeployment -ResourceGroupName $RGName -TemplateFile FirewallManager.json -TemplateParameterFile FirewallManager.parameters.json
    ```
-1. You will be prompted to provide an admin password. provide adminPassword: <inject key="AzureAdUserPassword"></inject>.
+1. You will be prompted to provide an admin password. provide adminPassword: **Pa55w.rd!!**

 1. When the deployment is complete, go to the Azure portal home page, and then select **Virtual Machines**.